NoteDance/Note/README.md

 **parallel optimization may cause unstable training(the estimate of the gradient is biased) but it can speed up training and make the loss function jump out of the local minimum.**

-**Note can speed up training by multithreading or multiprocessing and has stop mechanism and gradient attenuation to resolve unstable training.**
+**Note can speed up training by multiprocessing and has stop mechanism and gradient attenuation to resolve unstable training.**

 **Note uses multithreading or multiprocessing parallel forward propagation and optimizes neural network.**